samandmac/PhyloBuild/README.md

    **phylogeny_list.txt** (tab-separated file, one column containing assigned phylogroup and the other being the matching genome)

+   **newRscript.r** (the R script, but with the args[x] swapped with their actual parameter e.g. file path in the R script, allows user to peruse it at their leisure, and change things if they wish)

    **The plot!
 As an EMF file.
 Shows heatmap indicating gene carriage for each strain, highlights genomes that were added in, distinct colours based on group and carriage.**

 # Required dependencies (and their associated dependencies)